Metallic Tasting Water and Rust Stains? Blame Iron.

 - Brittle, and dull hair.

 - Dry skin, increased chance of eczema.

 Effects of High-Iron Water at Home

-Iron’s most significant impact will take place at home and on your wallet.
-If left untreated, problems and costs can add up.
+Iron's most significant impact will take place at home and on your wallet.
+So if left untreated, problems and costs can add up.

 Signs of high-iron water at home:

 - Brown, red orange, or yellow water

 - Slime-clogged pumps and pipes